morungos/morungos.github.io/_posts/2025-08-17-management.md

 occasional left-field surprise throughout the process -- not in a controlled way -- was stressful, to say the least.
-And the tendency for sloppiness, off-topic information, like casually ignoring the distinction between performance in compression and in decompression,leads to making the whole information base for the project harder to work with.
+And the tendency for sloppiness, off-topic information, like casually ignoring the distinction between performance in compression and in decompression, leads to making the whole information base for the project harder to work with.

 So, if you want to look at generative LLMs in the workplace, don't think only of